 Does the logo for Nationwide Insurance remind you of anything?

 When this logo was launched in in 1999, the Website Business First described it thus: “The focus of the brand campaign will be an unusual new logo … a picture frame with the word ‘Nationwide’ on the bottom.
 Nationwide says the frame will [...]

 LEGALITIESThis site is not connected with or endorsed by Polaroid or PLR IP Holdings, owners of the Polaroid trademark.

 WATCH THE TRAILER

-- @sternbergh "Davenport," too. about 2 hours ago from Twitter Web Client in reply to sternbergh ReplyRetweetFavorite
+- @lindseyweber The scarf.
+Also the glasses around his SIGHTLESS DEAD SKINNED-CORPSE EYES. about 1 hour ago from Twitter Web Client in reply to lindseyweber ReplyRetweetFavorite

 - @RVAwriter Mr Foster--I have a Bettie Page question for you.
 Can I e-mail you with details?
 If so, PM me with your address.
 Thanks. about 23 hours ago from Twitter Web Client in reply to RVAwriter ReplyRetweetFavorite